-One of the best parts of selling your own product is that you are in complete control of it – from the creation, marketing, and selling process.
+One of the best parts of selling your own product is that you are in complete control of it — from the creation process to marketing to selling.
 You are your own boss here.

 Selling online courses is a way to share valuable knowledge with others.
 Your course should be something you’re an expert on, and it should be something that you know people will benefit from.

-When you create a course, the investment is definitely effort, but course sales are a lucrative way to engage your audience and offer them some genuine, real-world help.
+When you create a course, the investment is definitely effort.
+Course sales are a lucrative way to engage your audience and offer them some genuine, real-world help.

 Investing money in real estate is likely always going to be a serious source of passive income.
-That’s because, like time, land is finite.
-People always need places to live, brick and mortars need a place to set up shop, and so on.
+That’s because, like time, the land is finite.
+People always need places to live, brick-and-mortar stores need a place to set up shop, and so on.

 Here are three ways to make money while you sleep with real estate:

 - Rental properties.
-This can increase your monthly cash flow with rental income.
-This can be residential or commercial.
+This can increase your monthly cash flow with rental income and can be residential or commercial.

 - Fix and flips.
 Here you are purchasing properties that are in need of work, then fixing them up and selling them at a higher price.